 On our way to the coast, it would be also nice to wander around the colonial city of Puebla with its great background snow-capped volcanoes.
 But this time we choose the World Heritage ruins of Tajín.
 17 ball courts and the well-known Pyramid of the Niches were built from 600 to 1200 C.E.
 It could also be a good opportunity to check out a Papantla’s famous “voladores” show.

-The second day could easily finish in Veracruz, seaside town also the capital of the state.
+The second day could easily finish in Veracruz, a seaside town also the capital of the state.
 Imagine how amazing could be to arrive during the Carnival! and, how does a seafood dish in the city’s port sounds?

 Along the coast, we would go through Laguna Catemaco before arriving at Comalcalco; the most western Maya site known to date.
 Famous as well for being built with fired-clay bricks, today it showcases 2 pyramids and a square.